ehrrsn7/procedural-programming/README.md

 ## Setting Up Your Environment

 1. **Open a terminal or command prompt.**
-4. Install VS Code and cURL using a script that has been prepared for you:
+2. Install VS Code using a script that has been prepared for you:

 ```Powershell
 Clear-Host